ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 When developing SkotOS and SkotOS-based apps/games on a Linode server, there are particular operations you'll want to accomplish.
 You may also want to know just how the server was installed.

-NOTE: these notes currently assume the RWOT-related changes from mid-February of 2021 have been merged.

 ## Installation - "Plain" SkotOS

-For basic SkotOS Linode, you can use the Linode Stackscript found in SkotOS/dev_scripts/linode_stackscript.sh.
+For basic SkotOS Linode, you can use the Linode Stackscript found in SkotOS/deploy_scripts/linode_stackscript.sh.
 Copy it into a StackScript in your account, then launch a new Linode based on it.

 You can use the 2GB next-to-smallest Linode size for early development, but you'll want a size bigger before long &mdash; or even larger, depending on your number of users or workload.
 DGD isn't all that memory- or CPU-hungry, but these are very small instances.
 I see MariaDB die from low memory on Nanode-sized instances even with minimal load, so I do not recommend them.